ChrisF64/battleship/README.md

 * Current user

 #### New User Goals
-1. As a new user, I want to see clear instructions for gameplay.
+1. As a new user, I want to see the rules of the game and clear instructions for gameplay.
-2. As a new user, I want to see a visual representation of my remaining Shots.
+2. As a new user, I want to see a visual representation of how many missiles I've launched and my remaining missiles.
 3. As a new user, I want the ability to replay the game.

 #### Current User
 1. As a current user, I want the ability to replay the game.
-2. As a current user, I want the guess and hit the various ships.
+2. As a current user, I want to guess and hit the various ships.
-3. As a current user, I want the choice to use different ship sizes.
+3. As a current user, I want see where the ships are at the end of the game.

 ### Development-Planes
 To create a command-line application that allows the user to play a classic game Battleships or Sea Battle is a strategy type guessing game for two players.